 However, with 64% of the total calories in our example coming from fat versus just 29% from protein, some recipes may not be suitable for every animal.
 In addition, this same finding also prevents us from awarding the brand a higher rating.

-Canada Fresh is a meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.
+Canada Fresh is a grain-free canned dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 3 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.